Covid 19 coronavirus: Auckland in lockdown, rest of country in level 2 - Four cases of community transmission

 "We beat community transmission once and we can do again, but that requires all of us to work as a team.

-"Like last time, more details will be forthcoming over the next little while, so please keep updated through news channel and official government websites."
+"Like last time, more details will be forthcoming over the next little while, so please keep updated through news channel and official government websites.

 A 'wake-up call' - Bloomfield